-Criterion 3.4 Source of fingerlings/seed-stock42
+Criterion 3.4 Source of fingerlings/seed-stock39

-INDICATOR REQUIREMENT 3.4.1 Source of fingerlings Hatchery only 3.4.2 Traceability of all hatchery purchased fingerlings to their source Yes 3.4.3 The fingerling supplier has a documented fish health and bio-security protocol or a comparable 3 rd party certificate Yes 3.4.4 The receiving facility 43 has a documented biosecurity protocol, including quarantining, with respect to purchased fingerlings Yes 3.4.5 All trans-national imported fingerlings must be accompanied by documentation required by importing countries (e.g. health certificate) Yes
+INDICATOR REQUIREMENT 3.4.1 Source of fingerlings Hatchery only 40 3.4.2 Traceability of all hatchery purchased fingerlings to their source Yes 3.4.3 The fingerling supplier has a documented fish health and bio-security protocol or a comparable 3 rd party certificate Yes 3.4.4 The receiving facility 41 has a documented biosecurity protocol, including quarantining, with respect to purchased fingerlings Yes 3.4.5 All trans-national imported fingerlings must be accompanied by documentation required by importing countries (e.g. health certificate) Yes 3.4.6 The farm shall not release deformed fish into the wild and will dispose them in a responsible manner.
+Yes